 But do you have the right skills to be a scientist?
 What’s the lifestyle like?
 And would a career in science match your values?

 Key skills and qualities you need to be a scientist

 Here are the main qualities that a good scientist will possess:

 - Good numerical skills.
 You may be working with lots of calculations and large amounts of data.
-Most science apprenticeships will require you to have obtained a grade C or above in GCSE maths and some employers ask for A level maths too.
+Most science apprenticeships will require you to have obtained a grade C or above in GCSE maths (or equivalent) and some employers ask for A level maths (or equivalent) too.

 - An enquiring mind.
 Curiosity is essential for any scientist.
 Do you want to discover the unknown?
 And do you have the courage to challenge existing theories?

 - An interest in scientific developments.
 You will need to be willing to keep up to date with the latest advances and news in your field.

 - The ability to work in a team and independently.
 Your job will probably involve a mixture of working with other scientists and working on your own.